mesonbuild/meson/docs/markdown/Dependencies.md

 environment variables `MPICC`, `MPICXX`, `MPIFC`, `MPIF90`, or `MPIF77`, during configuration.

+## OpenMP

+This dependency selects the appropriate compiler flags and/or libraries to use for OpenMP support.

+The `language` keyword may used.

 ## Qt4 & Qt5

 Meson has native Qt support.
 Its usage is best demonstrated with an